 There are many reasons why made-to-measure plantation shutters make the perfect partner for Victorian bay windows.
 Firstly, they are made to measure and easy to install, which eliminates the problem of curtains or blinds that may not measure up perfectly with your windows.

 In addition to this, shutters will offer ultimate flexibility in the home that will allow you to live comfortably.
 Whether your Victorian row house is on a main road with lots of nosy passers-by or you experience outdoor noise entering your home, plantation shutters are a natural choice that will offer unrivaled privacy, noise insulation, light control, and more whilst adding to the aesthetics of the space.

 Can I have plantation shutters anywhere in the home?

-Yes you can!
-While many people look for shutters to make a beautiful centrepiece for the living room, they remain a great choice for any room.
+Yes, you can!
+While many people look for shutters to make a beautiful centerpiece for the living room, they remain a great choice for any room.
 Full-height shutters work beautifully on French windows, for example, while café-style shutters are a great choice in a bathroom or kitchen.